netliferesearch/promptfinder/README.md

 - **Universal Favorites:** Favorite any prompt (public or your own private ones). `favoritesCount` on prompts tracks total favorites.
 - **Usage Count:** Tracks how many times a prompt has been copied.
 - **Search & Filtering:** Search across multiple fields.
 Filter by tabs (All, Favorites, Private).
+- **Sticky Search Header:** The search field and prompt counter remain visible at the top of the prompt list as you scroll, making it easy to refine searches and see results count.
+Fully accessible (keyboard, screen reader) and mobile-friendly.
 - **Private Prompts:** Option to keep prompts private to your account.
 - **Private Prompt Indicator:** Private prompts are visually marked with a lock icon next to their title in both the prompt list and details views.
 - **Required Fields:** Ensures essential information (Title, Description, Prompt Text, Category, Target AI Tools) is provided when adding/editing prompts.